Amado V. Hernandez

-Amado Vera Hernandez, commonly known as Amado V. Hernandez (September 13, 1903 – March 24, 1970), was a Filipino writer and labor leader who was known for his criticism of social injustices in the Philippines and was later imprisoned for his involvement in the communist movement.
+Amado Vera Hernandez (September 13, 1903 – March 24, 1970), was a Filipino writer and labor leader who was known for his criticism of social injustices in the Philippines and was later imprisoned for his involvement in the communist movement.
 He was the central figure in a landmark legal case that took 13 years to settle.

 He was born in Tondo, Manila, to parents Juan Hernandez from Hagonoy, Bulacan and Clara Vera of Baliuag, Bulacan.
 He grew up and studied at the Gagalangin, Tondo, the Manila High School and at the American Correspondence School.

 Career as a Writer

 While still a teenager, he began writing in Tagalog for the newspaper Watawat (Flag).
 He would later write a column for the Tagalog publication Pagkakaisa (Unity) and become the youngest patnugot (editor) of Mabuhay (Long Live) at the age of 28.

 His writings gained the attention of Tagalog literati and some of his stories and poems were included in anthologies, such as Clodualdo del Mundo's Parolang Ginto and Alejandro Abadilla's Talaang Bughaw.

 In 1922, at the age of 19, Hernandez became a member of the literary society Aklatang Bayan which included noted Tagalog writers Lope K. Santos and Jose Corazon de Jesus.

 In 1932, he married the Filipino actress Atang de la Rama.
-Both of them would later be recognized as National Artists: Hernandez for Literature, de la Rama for Theater, Dance and Music.
+Both of them would later be recognized as National Artists: Hernandez for literature and de la Rama for theater and music.